 The American Disabilities Act defines service dogs as dogs who help those with disabilities.
 Specially trained to guide the blind, alert the deaf, pull a wheelchair, and otherwise perform services for those with physical difficulties, they’re not considered pets.

 If you meet the criteria, these dogs can provide tax deductions for you.
 In some cases, H&R Block says you may even be able to write off the buying and training of these dogs.

 However, service dogs and therapy dogs are not the same.
 Your emotional support Golden Retriever provides you with many benefits.
 Yet, you’ll need a diagnosed mental or physical condition to qualify for a tax deduction for your therapy dog.

-If you’re one of the millions who moved for new opportunities in 2021, your pet’s moving expenses may qualify.
+If you’re one of the millions who moved for new opportunities, your pet’s moving expenses may qualify.
 The IRS classifies pets as possessions, which means that if you moved for work, you might be able to deduct Fido’s portion of the moving expenses.

 According to Credit Karma, the criteria include moving in the first twelve months of a new job and a commute that’s more than 50 miles from your original home.
 Additionally, you’ll need to work full-time for at least 39 weeks to be eligible for this deduction.

 Working Pets Are Tax-Deductible